-- (a) Are policies adopted by non-financial counterparties or audited accounts sufficient to demonstrate compliance with the hedging definition? - (b) Should less frequent operations be captured in the scope of the definition of the "normal course of business"?
-Could OTC derivative contracts concluded rarely qualify for hedging? - (c) When NFCs use portfolio or macro hedging, how should they demonstrate compliance with the hedging definition?
+- (a) How to demonstrate compliance with the hedging definition?
+Are policies adopted by nonfinancial counterparties or audited accounts sufficient to demonstrate compliance with hedging definition? - (b) Should less frequent operations be captured in the scope of the definition of the "normal course of business"?
+Could OTC derivative contracts concluded rarely qualify for hedging?

-(a) modified The definition of hedging for EMIR purposes includes and is broader that the definition used in the IFRS accounting rules.
+(a) The definition of hedging for EMIR purposes includes and is broader that the definition used in the IFRS accounting rules.
 Therefore OTC derivative contracts that qualify as hedging under the definition of the IFRS rules also qualify as hedging for EMIR purposes.
 Moreover, some OTC derivative contracts may qualify as hedging for EMIR purposes (which includes also proxy hedging and macro or portfolio hedging) although they do not qualify as hedging under the definition of the IFRS rules.